 If you connect to a self-hosted VCS server, you need to import the certificate for the private VCS server.

-To access trusted certificates that have been imported to your YouTrack server, select SSL Certificates in the Server Settings area of the Administration menu.
+To access trusted certificates that have been imported to your YouTrack server, open the Administration menu and select .

 The following controls are available on this page: